Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for

-• Hosts who expect overnight guests regularly
+• Hosts who expect overnight guests on a regular basis

 Where it falls short

-• Heavier footprint demands more room planning
+• Heavier footprint takes more room planning

 Joybird Briar Sleeper Sofa